James C. Hormel

 James Catherwood Hormel (January 1, 1933 – August 13, 2021) was an American philanthropist, LGBT activist, diplomat, and heir to the Hormel meatpacking fortune.
 He served as the United States Ambassador to Luxembourg from 1999 to 2001, and was the first openly gay man to represent the United States as an ambassador.

 Early life and education

 Hormel was born in Austin, Minnesota.
 He is the grandson of George A. Hormel, founder of Hormel Foods.
 Hormel is the son of Germaine Dubois and Jay Catherwood Hormel, who served as president of Hormel Foods.
-Hormel earned a Bachelor of Arts degree in history from Swarthmore College and a Juris Doctor from the University of Chicago Law School.
+Hormel earned a Bachelor of Arts degree in history from Swarthmore College and a J.D. degree from the University of Chicago Law School.
 After law school, Hormel served as the dean of students and director of admissions at the University of Chicago Law School.

 Diplomatic career

 In 1994, President Bill Clinton considered Hormel for the ambassadorship to Fiji, but did not put the nomination forward due to objections from Fijian government officials.
 At the time, gay male sexual acts were punishable with prison sentences in Fiji and Hormel's being open about his sexuality would stand in conflict with "Fijian culture".
 Instead, Hormel was named as part of the United Nations delegation from the United States to the Human Rights Commission in 1995, and in 1996 became an alternate for the United Nations General Assembly.

 In October 1997, Clinton nominated Hormel to be ambassador to Luxembourg, which had removed laws prohibiting consensual same-sex acts between adults in the 1800s.
 This appointment was the first nomination or appointment of an openly LGBT person from the United States.
 The Senate Foreign Relations Committee approved his nomination with only Republican and conservative Senators Jesse Helms and John Ashcroft opposed.
 While his confirmation by the senate initially seemed certain, with only two senators—Tim Hutchinson and James Inhofe—opposing the nomination, subsequent revelations about Hormel's background led to more opposition from Republican senators, leaving Hormel's nomination in limbo.
 Among the points of contention were: